 Darak Beach in Chabahar

 Imagine you are walking on the dunes of a desert with palm trees.
 Then you hear the sound of sea waves.
-You may first think it’s an oasis in the first place.
-But in the second look, there is a vast blue sea and its golden beach in front of you.
+You may initially think it’s an oasis, but on a second look, there is a vast blue sea and its golden beach in front of you.
 Darak is a strange adjacency of desert dunes and the Oman Sea.

 The village is over a valley.
 It tiers up the mountain slope from the valley floor where the river is.
 The houses are divided into both sides of the river.
-They are out of rocks only.
+They are only out of rocks.
 After a pleasant journey through the untouched mountains of western Iran, you can see this stylish architecture.
-Don’t forget eating the barbecued fish.
+Don’t forget to eat the barbecued fish of this region.

 Esfahak Village in Tabas Desert

 Welcome to a desert oasis.
 Walk along with the adobe houses of this old village.
 After an earthquake in the late 70s, the residents abandoned it.
 Thus, the village has remained intact since then.
 But now the local people have changed it to a touristy site.
 There, you can enjoy a traditional ecolodge and an observatory there.

 Hike for half an hour up a hill, and you’ll get to heaven.
 Thousands of green hills in 360 degrees continue to the horizon.
 There, the mausoleum of Prophet Nabi is located.
 Also, you can see a strange cemetery.
 There are many stones in the shape of male and female genitals, which are tombstones.
 Their size talks about the position of the dead person.